hyukmyeong/my-work-env/README.md

-# for linux and cygwin
+# Linux and Cygwin work environment
 change `_` into `.` for hidden files